Gold (1934 film)

 Gold is a 1934 German science fiction film directed by Karl Hartl.
-The film involves a British scientist who is attempting to create a device that turns base materials into gold.
-He later forces the German scientist's assistant Werner Holk (Hans Albers), who was working on a similar experiment, to come to his underwater nuclear reactor to help him.
+The film involves a German scientist's attempt to create a machine that turns base materials into gold, a project that attracts the unwelcome attention of a British industrialist.
 Gold was made in both German-language and French-language versions with Brigitte Helm reprising her role in both.

 Plot

-A German scientist has discovered a theoretical means of transforming lead into gold.
-Working with his engineer Werner Holk (Hans Albers), he is literally moments from proving his theory when the lab is blown up by a saboteur.
-Holk is then hired by the British capitalist who ordered the sabotage and goes to Scotland to see his friend's work recreated on a massive scale in a secret laboratory beneath the North Sea.
-Swearing revenge, he agrees to help the millionaire and even fraudulently "creates" a bit of gold to fortify the illusion that the machine works.
-Gaining the confidence of the millionaire's somewhat wayward daughter Florence (Brigitte Helm) as well as the workers, Holk puts together a plan to destroy the machine before the artificial gold it would create can wreak havoc on the world economy.
-The first day of the machine's operation, Holk manages to turn the workers against the millionaire (thus ensuring they'll all get away safely), then only barely escapes himself before the lab is blown up in a spectacular sequence of explosions and strobe lighting.
+A German scientist, Achenbach, has discovered a theoretical means of transforming lead into gold through "atomic fracture."
+Working with engineer Werner Holk, he is literally moments from proving his theory when his lab is blown up by a saboteur bribed by the British industrialist John Wills.
+Achenbach is killed and Holk only survives thanks to a blood transfusion from his fiancée Margit.
+Holk is then hired by Wills and goes to Scotland to see his friend's work recreated on a massive scale in a secret laboratory beneath the North Sea.
+Bent on revenge, he agrees to help Wills and uses the machine to create a small sample of gold, vindicating Achenbach's theory and gaining the millionaire's confidence.
+In the meantime he wins the trust of the workers and of the millionaire's estranged daughter Florence (Helm), who is romantically drawn to him.
+Holk puts together a plan to destroy the machine before the artificial gold it would create can wreak havoc on the world economy.
+Just as the machine is set to go into operation, Holk delivers a speech turning the workers against the millionaire and sets the machine to self-destruct.
+Wills and the lab are blown up in a spectacular sequence of explosions and strobe lighting.
+Holk himself escapes by the skin of his teeth and returns to his fiancée in Germany.

 Production

 Director Karl Hartl developed Gold after the international success of his previous science fiction film Der Tunnel.
 Gold was the studio Universum Film AG's superproduction of that time and reportedly took 14 months to shoot.
 Actor Hans Albers sued the production asking for nearly double his salary but lost the case.
-During this production time, a French-language version of the film was also made which kept Brigitte Helm as the lead actress but changed many of the supporting characters roles.
-L'Or was the French-language version of the film that was shot simultaneously with it.
+During this production period, a French-language version of the film, L'Or, was also made which kept Brigitte Helm as the lead actress but changed many of the supporting characters roles.
 Serge de Poligny directed the scenes in French with the script adapted to French by Jacques Thierry.